Kar1mMohamed/future_server/README.md

 import 'package:future_get_server/future_server.dart';
 ```

+### Future Server

-But, what if you want to make the server wait untill you get the data from somewhere like firebase or MYSQL ?
+What if you want to make the server wait untill you get the data from somewhere like firebase or MYSQL ?

 Let me show you ..